 5.3 Compelled Disclosure.
 The Receiving Party may disclose Confidential Information of the Disclosing Party to the extent such disclosure is compelled by law, provided the Receiving Party gives the Disclosing Party prior notice of such compelled disclosure (to the extent legally permitted) and reasonable assistance, at the Disclosing Party’s cost, if the Disclosing Party wishes to contest the disclosure.
 If the Receiving Party is compelled by law to disclose the Disclosing Party’s Confidential Information as part of a civil proceeding to which the Disclosing Party is a party, the Disclosing Party will reimburse the Receiving Party for its reasonable cost of compiling and providing secure access to such Confidential Information.

 5.4 Information Included in Service Engagements.
 Notwithstanding the foregoing, Customer acknowledges and agrees that some of the information that it provides in Service Engagements will be sent to Wonoloers who will need this information to respond to requests to perform one or more Wonolo Requests.
-By submitting a Service Request, Customer is requesting, and expressly consents to have details of the Service Engagement sent to Wonoloers that Wonolo deems qualified to perform the Wonolo Requests.
-Customer agrees that all information that Customer provides will be accurate, current and truthful to the best of is knowledge.
+By submitting a Service Request, Customer is requesting, and expressly consents to have details of the Service Engagement sent to Wonoloers that provide like or similar services to those sought through the Wonolo Requests.
+Customer agrees that all information that Customer provides will be accurate, current and truthful to the best of Customer’s knowledge.